“Muslim women are oppressed by her faith and her [Islamic] nation.” ~ Lauren Rankin

 The Muslim woman is thought to not have the freedom to acquire knowledge, to strengthen herself and be useful to the society other than being a housewife.

 However, the contemporary Muslim Filipina is not limited to the four quarters of her home.
-In fact, she has been educating herself to certain heights, making ends meet to portray her roles in the society while being the premiere ambassador of her faith, all at once.
+In fact, she has been educating themselves to certain heights, making ends meet to portray their roles in their families and career and being the premiere ambassador of her faith, all at once.

 Everyday, she takes on challenges such as being ridiculed for her faith, stared at because she chose to seclude her beauty from the world and to some extent, discriminated against just because the world chose to see her from what the media has portrayed her to be an oppressed and worthless individual.